enjaku4/veri/README.md

 [![Github Actions badge](https://github.com/enjaku4/veri/actions/workflows/ci.yml/badge.svg)](https://github.com/enjaku4/veri/actions/workflows/ci.yml)
 [![License](https://img.shields.io/github/license/enjaku4/veri.svg)](LICENSE)

 Veri is a cookie-based authentication library for Ruby on Rails.
-Unlike other solutions that generate controllers, views, and mailers for you, Veri provides only essential building blocks giving you complete control over your authentication flow.
+Unlike other solutions that generate controllers, views, and mailers for you, Veri provides only essential building blocks.
 It's ideal for applications that require custom authentication experiences: you design your own interfaces and flows, while Veri handles the complex underlying mechanics of secure password storage and session verification.
 On top of that, Veri supports multi-tenancy, granular session management, multiple password hashing algorithms, and includes a user impersonation feature.

 **Example of Usage:**